RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Next we will configure Client-1's DNS network settings to be set to DC-1's static IP address.
+Next, we will configure Client-1's DNS network settings to be set to DC-1's static IP address.
 To do this, copy the private IP address of DC-1 -> click on Client-1's VM in Azure -> Network Settings -> Client-1's NIC -> DNS Servers -> select custom under "DNS Servers" -> paste DC-1's private IP address and save.
 </p>
 <br />
 <p>